How Much Protein Do You Need and What Kind?

 Sources that you should steer clear from, or at least minimize, include whole milk, high fat and/or sugary yogurts, cheese, and sour cream.
 You should also pay attention to how your body digests dairy-based proteins, and know that if any problems arise it is likely due to the lactose (milk sugar) in the dairy.
 Don’t eliminate dairy-based protein sources from your diet entirely if this is the case, just stick to ones that are lactose-free, like whey protein isolate and Lean Body RTD’s!
 The aforementioned dairy-based proteins are some of the best options possible for your pre and post-workout protein source, as they are digested easily and rapidly absorbed.

 Most cottage cheese and yogurts are high in casein protein, which is a very slow-digesting protein, and a great choice for a bedtime protein source, or any other time you’ll go an extended period without eating.

 The use of plant protein, whether from whole foods or plant protein powder supplementation, has skyrocketed in recent years, and for good reason.
 In addition to supplying adequate amounts of protein, many plant-based proteins are high in antioxidants, fiber, and omega 3 fatty acids.

 Good sources of plant-based protein include lentils, beans, quinoa, almonds, and peas.
 One of the shortfalls of plant-based whole food proteins is their relatively low protein content, meaning you have to consume a relatively large amount to hit your daily and/or meal protein goal.

-That’s where plant-based protein powders like Labrada’s (soon to be released) new organic plant protein powder shine.
-Plant-based protein powder is concentrated and amongst the leanest protein sources available.
+That’s where plant-based protein Ready-to-Drink Protein shake can really shine.
+Plant-based protein shake is concentrated and amongst the leanest protein sources available.